solid-contrib/information/frequently-unanswered-questions.md

 If you really want to have an app that can be installed on Android or iOS, you might consider:

-Write it as a progressive web app, or
+- Writing it as a progressive web app, or
-Write it as a hybrid app
+- Writing it as a hybrid app

 ## What is the best way to test while developing the panes in solid/solid-panes?
 Status: My approach is quite convoluted, so might not be “the best” approach?